BrianWasTkn/musicord/README.md

 Dank Memer.
 First of all, I'd like to thank [Melmsie](https://github.com/melmsie) for inspiring me as a beginner developer because of his passion with coding and breaking everything.
 I consider Lava as my first successful bot (or node app in general) and I say I've done very good.

 ## Name Theory
-The name "Lava" originated for "flowing into your server needs" and I admit, that wasn't a very good description for this bot after all since it's just a currency bot with a small paint of moderation so yeah.
+The name "Lava" originated for "flowing into your server needs" and I admit, that wasn't a very good description for this bot after all since it's just a currency bot with a few paint of moderation so yeah.

 ## Self-Hosting